What Is an Infrared Sauna? Uses, Benefits, and Dangers

 Infrared sauna works by emitting infrared light which penetrates into your skin heating the body up from the inside.
 This activates nitric oxide, increases blood flow, and makes you sweat and detox.
 Optimizing mitochondria function and improving blood flow can lead to reduced pain and tissue repair.

-How often should you use infrared sauna?
+How often should you use an infrared sauna?

 The unofficial dose many centers/salon recommended is 3-4 times a week for sessions that last 10-30 minutes.
 Always consult your doctor before using an infrared sauna.
 Some people use it daily, for 30-40 minutes with proper hydration, but this can be too much for beginners or people with contraindications, so always consult your doctor.
 The hotter the temperature and shorter the infrared wavelength, the more intense it will be, and the shorter you should stay.